 It is recommended that a ground market value (ground rental) be applied on this occasion.
-Where a ground rental is imposed the Department's pricing book specifies for a lease (exclusive occupation) that it be set at $\blacksquare$ of unimproved land value.
-That is, at $\blacksquare$ of the value of the Land Exclusive of Improvements "(LEI").
-There is no current guidance for a licence (i.e. non-exclusive occupation) however, it is recommended for this application that this be set at $\blacksquare$ (i.e. 50% of the lease calculation methodology).
+Where a ground rental is imposed the Department's pricing book specifies for a lease (exclusive occupation) that it be set at for a unimproved land value.
+That is, at for a lease (exclusive of the Land Exclusive of Improvements "(LEI").
+There is no current guidance for a licence (i.e. non-exclusive occupation) however, it is recommended for this application that this be set at (i.e. 50% of the lease calculation methodology).